thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 `byte[]`.

-You could also make use of `FileSystemResource` to attach a file directly from the filesystem —thus avoiding loading it into memory—, or `UrlResource` to attach a remote file.
+You could also make use of `FileSystemResource` to attach a file directly from the filesystem ---thus avoiding loading it into memory---, or `UrlResource` to attach a remote file.

 ### The controller